boonsboos/blogposts/improvement.md

 Being consistent in your practice means that you have a set schedule for when and for how long you practice.
 It becomes easier if you integrate that alotted time for practice into your daily routine.

-For example: I have my practice session after dinner every other day, for 1.5 to 2 hours, maybe for longer if I'm having a Good Day.
+For example: I have my practice session after dinner every other day and it lasts for 1.5 to 2 hours, maybe longer if I'm having a Good Day.

 If your schedule has daily practice, it's important to know when you should take a rest day.
 A streak of Bad Days caused by Pushing too hard after Good Days can be very hard to deal with, both physically and mentally.